 The iMatch™ module integrated impedance-matching wizard runs seamlessly within the AWR Design Environment platform to quickly and easily take users through the process of evaluating different matching topologies and selecting the optimal solution based upon certain user-specified requirements.
 The iMatch impedance matching wizard uses the iFilter™ wizard interface and can run as a stand-alone option or as an integrated feature with the iFilter option.

 The iMatch option within the iFilter wizard interface provides a smart, interactive guide for developing impedance-matching networks.

 The iMatch module offers an easy-to-use calculator utility that enables designers to explore component combinations to transform impedances.

-iMatch circuits can be directly imported into an NI AWR Design Environment project as subcircuits for further design or integration into a larger network or system.
+iMatch circuits can be directly imported into an AWR Design Environment project as subcircuits for further design or integration into a larger network or system.